2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-compare/settings-resources.md

 * `App.Resources` - a `AppCode.Data.AppResources` based on [ITypedItem] with app resources

 > [!TIP]
-> The strongly typed code is much more robust - and typed.
+> The strong-typed code is much more robust - and typed.
 > So using App.Resources will provide intellisense (if [VS Code is configured correctly](xref:Guides.VsCode.Index)).
 >
-> You can also use the `?.` operator to avoid null-errors, such as `App.Resources?.Title` since we're using the new Roslyn compiler for strongly typed code.
+> You can also use the `?.` operator to avoid null-errors, such as `App.Resources?.Title` since we're using the new Roslyn compiler for strong-typed code.

 ### Dynamic Code